onap/vnfrqts-requirements/docs/Chapter7.rst

 An Ansible playbook is a collection of tasks that is executed on the Ansible server (local host) and/or the target VM (s) in order to complete the desired action.

-* R-40293 The VNF **MUST** make available playbooks that conform to the ONAP requirement.
+* R-40293 The xNF **MUST** make available playbooks that conform to the ONAP requirement.
-* R-49396 The VNF **MUST** support each VNF action by invocation of **one** playbook [4]_.
+* R-49396 The xNF **MUST** support each xNF action by invocation of **one** playbook [4]_.
 The playbook will be responsible for executing all necessary tasks (as well as calling other playbooks) to complete the request.
-* R-33280 The VNF **MUST NOT** use any instance specific parameters in a playbook.
+* R-33280 The xNF **MUST NOT** use any instance specific parameters in a playbook.
-* R-48698 The VNF **MUST** utilize information from key value pairs that will be provided by the Ansible Server as extra-vars during invocation to execute the desired VNF action.
+* R-48698 The xNF **MUST** utilize information from key value pairs that will be provided by the Ansible Server as extra-vars during invocation to execute the desired xNF action.
 If the playbook requires files, they must also be supplied using the methodology detailed in the Ansible Server API.

-The Ansible Server will determine if a playbook invoked to execute a VNF action finished successfully or not using the “PLAY_RECAP” summary in Ansible log.
+The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the “PLAY_RECAP” summary in Ansible log.
 The playbook will be considered to successfully finish only if the “PLAY RECAP” section at the end of playbook execution output has no unreachable hosts and no failed tasks.
 Otherwise, the playbook will be considered to have failed.

-* R-43253 The VNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the “PLAY_RECAP” capability.
+* R-43253 The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the “PLAY_RECAP” capability.
-* R-50252 The VNF **MUST** write to a specific set of text files that will be retrieved and made available by the Ansible Server if, as part of a VNF action (e.g., audit), a playbook is required to return any VNF information.
+* R-50252 The xNF **MUST** write to a specific set of text files that will be retrieved and made available by the Ansible Server if, as part of a xNF action (e.g., audit), a playbook is required to return any xNF information.
 The text files must be written in the same directory as the one from which the playbook is being executed.
-A text file must be created for each host the playbook run targets/affects, with the name ‘<hostname>_results.txt’ into which any desired output from each respective VM/VNF must be written.
+A text file must be created for each host the playbook run targets/affects, with the name ‘<hostname>_results.txt’ into which any desired output from each respective VM/xNF must be written.
-* R-51442 The VNF **SHOULD** use playbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the VNF (e.g., configure).
+* R-51442 The xNF **SHOULD** use playbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the xNF (e.g., configure).

- NOTE: In case rollback at the playbook level is not supported or possible, the VNF provider shall provide alternative locking mechanism (e.g., for a small VNF the rollback mechanism may rely on workflow to terminate and re-instantiate VNF VMs and then re-run playbook(s)).
+ NOTE: In case rollback at the playbook level is not supported or possible, the xNF provider shall provide alternative locking mechanism (e.g., for a small xNF the rollback mechanism may rely on workflow to terminate and re-instantiate VNF VMs and then re-run playbook(s)).
 Backing up updated files also recommended to support rollback when soft rollback is feasible.

 * R-58301 The VNF **SHOULD NOT** use playbooks that make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.); therefore, there is no use for Cloud specific variables like Openstack UUIDs in Ansible Playbooks.